Rafayel Israyelian: Religious

 Israyelian designed two altars for Etchmiadzin Cathedral, Armenia's mother church: the Main Altar (1958) and the Altar of Descent (1962).

-In 1972 the summer residence of the Catholicos of All Armenians, known as "Haykashen", was built in Byurakan according to Israyelian's design.
+From 1969 to 1972 or 1973 the summer residence of the Catholicos of All Armenians, known as Haykashen, was built in Byurakan according to Israyelian's design.
+The Catholicos often hosted guests at the residency.

 Israyelian designed several Armenian churches both in Armenia and abroad.
 In Yerevan he designed reconstructions of two churches: St. Sargis and Saint John the Baptist.
 Both were completed after Israyelian's death.
 St. Sargis, which was entirely reconstructed, was completed in 1976.
 Architect Artsrun Galikyan further contributed to the design after Israyelian's death.
 The reconstruction of Saint John the Baptist church, designed by Israyelian, was completed in the 1980s.
 The reconstruction works were further developed by Baghdasar Arzoumanian and engineer Avetik Teknejian.

 Israyelian designed and co-designed three churches in the Armenian diaspora: Holy Forty Martyrs Church in Milan, Italy (1958), St. Vartan Armenian Cathedral in New York City (1968), and Surp Nerses Shnorhali Cathedral in Montevideo, Uruguay (1968).
 The church in Milan was co-designed with Armenian-American architect Zareh Sourian, while the church in Montevideo with Varazdat Harutyunyan.

-St. Vartan is the first Armenian cathedral built in the US.
-It is based on classical Armenian church architecture, namely Saint Hripsime Church in Ejmiatsin.
+St. Vartan is the first Armenian cathedral built in the U.S. It is based on classical Armenian church architecture, namely Saint Hripsime Church in Ejmiatsin.
 According to some sources, it was designed by Walker O. Cain, however, the Armenian church publication indicates Israyelian as its architect.
 Varazdat Harutyunyan noted that Israyelian's design was only modified slightly.
 According to the website dedicated to Israyelian, it was designed by Israyelian, but because he could not travel to the US, its construction was supervised by Édouard Utudjian.